planeguy/clusterfriend/readme.md

 # Private
 Not everyone wants to send things out into the internet publicly or to all their friends.
 Users should be able to create private groups or feeds to post amongst only authorized friends.

+There isn't anything that restricts you to a single feed per user, so we can encrypt on a feed-by-feed basis.
+Friends can be given permission to the feeds you want them to see.

-Encryption should be done on a feed-by-feed basis.
-This allows 2 main ways to secure a feed:
+This gives us 2 main ways to secure a feed:
 1. **Server-side security**: you can secure the feed file in any way you wish and that your host supports
 2. **Synchronous key encryption**: you can encrypt a file using a synchronous key, and distribute the synchronous key to your followers via a secure mechanism